mrs-brubotics/droneswarm_brubotics/README.md

 * trajectory_loader
 * mrs_serial
 * nimbro_network

 However, these will be automatically installed with the droneswarm_brubotics via [this install script](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/script/install_additional_ctu_packages.sh).

 Only for onboard UAV computers: for the nimbro_network to work follow the Automatic Installation steps listed in the [README](https://github.com/ctu-mrs/nimbro_network) and when requested say yes 'y' to permanantly enable multicast.
 TODO REFER TO DETAILED STEPS OF NIMBRO

+Regularly update the commits in [this install script](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/script/install_additional_ctu_packages.sh) for which functionality with droneswarm_brubotics is guaranteed.

 ##### Installation of other dependancies
 None for now.